A step-by-step guide to close bank account(s)

 • Identity Document(s) of all Executors/Administrators (NRIC – Singaporean/ PR, Passport – Foreigner)

-• Proof of Residential Address (applicable to foreigner only)
+• Proof of Residential Address (applicable to foreigners only)

 FAQs